Superconnections and Index Theory: An index theorem for families

-With this understood, we may now examine pushforwards of superconnections.
-The trivial bundle $\mathbf{1}\to X$ has a canonical superconnection, the de Rham differential $\ud$.
-Following Bismut, we will define the pushforward of $\ud$ to be a unitary superconnection $\pi_!\ud$ on $\pi_!\mathbf{1}$.
-We will be able to define pushforwards of a general superconnection in terms of this. \begin{defn} Let $\pi:X\to Y$ be a Riemannian family with compact and spin fibres, and $\mathbf{1}\to X$ be the even and trivial complex $\Zz$-graded line bundle, with superconnection the de Rham differential $\ud$.
-Let $\pi_!\mathbf{1}\to Y$ be as above.
-Then the pushforward of the de Rham differential, $\pi_!\ud$ on $\pi_!\mathbf{1}$ is a superconnection given by
+With this understood, we may now state the following lemma, due to Bismut~\cite{Bis}. \begin{lemma} Let $\pi:X\to Y$ be a Riemannian family with compact and spin fibres.
+Let $(\mathbf{1},\ud)\to X$ be the trivial $\Zz$-graded vector bundle with superconnection defined above.
+Then

-where $c^\pi$ is vertical Clifford multiplication. \end{defn} \begin{rem} Several remarks are in order.
-First, we note that
+where $c^\pi$ is vertical Clifford multiplication. \end{lemma} \begin{remark} Several remarks are in order.
+First, it is easy to compute that (see for example \cite{BGV} Ch.~10)